Fozlpok/ADA/C++/namespace.md

     return 0;
 }
 ```
-##b.In C++, we can group a set of variables, constants,
-functions, and user-defined data types with a group
+## b.
+In C++, we can group a set of variables, constants, functions, and user-defined data types with a group name.
-name.
 ```C++
 #include <iostream>
 namespace MyGroup{